OluchiEmenike/ai201-project2-fitfindr-starter/README.md

 Reading through the planning.md clarified the requirements for each tool and the expected flow of the agent before coding began.
 It reduced ambiguity by setting the search → outfit → fit-card sequence and by defining the success and failure conditions for each stage.

 **One divergence from your spec, and why:**

 The implementation uses graceful fallback behavior in a few edge cases instead of strict failures.
-For example, when the wardrobe is empty or the Groq API is unavailable, the app still returns useful styling advice or a safe caption fallback rather than crashing, which makes the project more resilient in real use.
+For example, when the wardrobe is empty or the Groq API is unavailable, the app still returns useful styling advice or a safe caption fallback rather than crashing, which makes the project more realistic in real use.

 ---

 ## Verification

 I validated the project by running the app and checking the full user flow.
 A happy-path query such as a vintage graphic tee under budget correctly populated the listing, outfit, and fit-card panels.
 I also tested a failure case, including an empty-wardrobe scenario, and confirmed the app responds with the required fit-card error message rather than crashing.

 ---
 ## Youtube Link